nasuni-labs/local-nasuni-management-mcp-server/README.md

 # NMC MCP Server

 A comprehensive Model Context Protocol (MCP) server that provides tools for interacting with the Nasuni Management Center (NMC) through Claude AI integration.
-Using this MCP server, you can get granular details about your Nasuni enviornment, monitor the health of your appliances, summarize notifications, and generate custom reports.
+Using this MCP server, you can get granular details about your Nasuni environment, monitor the health of your appliances, summarize notifications, and generate custom reports.

 Note: NMC MCP Server is Claude-specific using Anthropic's MCP framework.